stevana/pipelining-with-disruptor/README.md

     that Jack Dennis and his graduate students pioneered that style of programming while he was at MIT in the 60s.
 I knew Doug was at MIT around that time as well, and so I sent an email to Doug asking if he knew of Jack's work.
-Doug replied saying he was aware of Jack's work and that also the work by Kelly, Lochbaum and Vyssotsky on [BLODI](https://archive.org/details/bstj40-3-669) (1961) was on his mind
+Doug replied saying he had left MIT by the 60s, but was still collaborating with people at MIT and was aware of Jack's work and also the work by Kelly, Lochbaum and Vyssotsky on [BLODI](https://archive.org/details/bstj40-3-669) (1961) was on his mind
     when he wrote the garden hose memo (1964).